 Typically, Oak Creek Canyon tours will pass by the Midgley Bridge and Slide Rock State Park, with motorcycle or mountain bike adventures also available.

-53 – Take a dip at the Grasshopper Point Swimming & Picnic Area
+63 – Take a dip at the Grasshopper Point Swimming & Picnic Area

 A popular spot for locals and tourists alike, the Grasshopper Point Swimming & Picnic Area offers a peaceful place to cool off on those hotter-than-hot summer days.
+And with a ring of those distinctive red rocks surrounding the cool, clear waters, it just may be the prettiest pool around!

-This inviting swimming hole is located just south of Sedona in Oak Creek Canyon — so if you’re keen on tackling some hiking trails afterwards (and still want to have the energy!), this is your go-to spot.
+This inviting swimming hole is located just south of Sedona in Oak Creek Canyon — so if you’re keen on tackling some hiking trails afterward (and still want to have the energy!), this is your go-to spot.

-54 – March along the Soldier Pass Trail
+64 – March along the Soldier Pass Trail

 A 4.5-mile-long loop trail, the Soldier Pass Trail is ideal for visiting hikers, with the Devil’s Kitchen, Soldier Pass Cave, and the Soldier Arch all noteworthy photo ops along the way.

-If you walk far enough, you’ll connect with the Brins Mesa Trail; however, if walking seems like a chore and you don’t want to navigate the trail on foot, you can check out the Private Soldier Pass Trail Jeep Tour instead!.
+If you walk far enough, you’ll connect with the Brins Mesa Trail; however, if walking seems like a chore and you don’t want to navigate the trail on foot, you can check out the Private Soldier Pass Trail Jeep Tour instead!

 Another tantalizing Sedona restaurant, The Cowboy Club, has been around since 1993, dishing up mean plates inspired by the cowboy lifestyle like Angus steaks and fresh seafood.
-Mainly, however, the menu consists largely of traditional Southwest fare — from burritos to tacos, enchiladas and tamales.
+Mainly, however, the menu consists largely of traditional Southwest fare, from burritos to tacos, enchiladas and tamales.
+As you dine, let your eyes wander through the display of cowboy art dotting its walls.

 Visiting Oak Creek Brewing is one of the best things to do in Sedona for thirsty travelers — not only does the esteemed watering hole produce its own craft brews, it, of course, also serves them nice and cold (exactly what we need after a sun-drenched hike).